National Network for Arts & Community Recovery

 of Healing

-When frames arrive, they say: someone sees you.
-Someone who has been where you are took the time to create something for you.
-That moment of connection is often the first crack in isolation—and it opens the door for everything that follows.
+When frames arrive, they say: you haven't been forgotten.
+People who understand what you're carrying wanted you to know that.
+That moment of recognition is often the first crack in isolation — and it opens the door for everything that comes next.

 A Community Creates